peterjurich/technicalwriting/notes/technical writers hq.md

 An early sample.model release, etc. created to test a product or process.
 Used to improve design and test accuracy of analysts.
 May be closest to problem/solution bridge.
-Prototyping software: Figma, InVision, Balsamiq Low-Fidelity Pr: trying to simply understand user needs; spending time on specifics too early could be wasted time Mid-Fidelity Pr: as understanding of needs improves, cvan think about how final solution will work and do user testing.
+Prototyping software: Figma, InVision, Balsamiq **Low-Fidelity** Pr: trying to simply understand user needs; spending time on specifics too early could be wasted time **Mid-Fidelity Pr**: as understanding of needs improves, cvan think about how final solution will work and do user testing.
 Can design digital prs that users can click through
-API writing and making integrations tangible High-Fidelity Pr: validate solution.
+API writing and making integrations tangible **High-Fidelity Pr**: validate solution.
 Created once have deep understanding of problem
 TIPS: Avoid getting emotionally attached, get user input,

 USER JOURNEY MAPS